The library is open. Read the FAQs

 Elizabeth commenced work at the State Library in 2014.
-Elizabeth has a background as a professional performer and playwright and commenced work in the public sector in 2004 at the Department of Culture and the Arts (DCA) to support a growing family of three, after sixteen years as a professional artist.
+She has a background as a professional performer and playwright and commenced work in the public sector in 2004 at the Department of Culture and the Arts (DCA) to support a growing family of three, after sixteen years as a professional artist.
 Her roles at DCA ranged from Young People and the Arts Project Officer, Manager of Grants and Programs to A/Director Projects and she has worked across a range of programs and initiatives to support community participation and engagement in arts and culture.
 These have included management and leadership of the Arts in Education Partnership Framework with the Department of Education and the Australia Council funded Artist in Residence Program, The State Government Percent for Art Program, The Revealed Emerging Aboriginal Artist showcase, development, management and evaluation of a range of industry grants programs and the development of the Royalties for Regions funded program Creative Regions.

-In her role as Director, Library Services, Elizabeth is responsible for supporting clients with specialist library and research programs, community engagement with cultural heritage including Aboriginal collections, the leadership and development of programs to improve literacy and learning and the activation of the State Library as a hub for creative ideas.
+In her role as Director, Library Services, Elizabeth is responsible for supporting clients with specialist library and research programs, community engagement with cultural heritage including Aboriginal collections, the leadership and development of programs for whole of life literacy and learning and the activation of the State Library as a hub for creative ideas.

-Elizabeth has a Diploma in Performing Arts, Theatre from WAAPA, a First Class Honours Degree in English and Philosophy from UWA and a Post Graduate Certificate in Public Sector Management from Griffith University.
+Elizabeth has a Diploma in Performing Arts, Theatre from WAAPA, First Class Honours Degree in English and Philosophy from UWA and a Post Graduate Certificate in Public Sector Management from Griffith University.

 Director, Strategic and Corporate Services

-Chris has been working in the State Public Sector for over 33 years.
-During this time he has worked for a number of agencies including the Department of Treasury, GESB and the Department of Justice.
-During his extensive career in the sector, Chris has held a number of senior positions in various agencies.
+Chris has been working in the State Public Sector for over 30 years.
+During this time he has worked in senior positions for a number of agencies including the Department of Treasury, GESB and the Department of Justice.

 Chris joined the Department of Culture and the Arts (DCA) in 2008 as Director of Organisational Performance.
 During his time at the Department Chris has acted as Deputy Director General, Executive Director General Operations and as the Director of Business Services at the WA Museum.